Affordable energy

 Our approach

-As a responsible operator, we recognise any new development can have an impact, and the utmost care must be taken to protect environment and community values.
+We recognise any new development can have an impact, and the utmost care must be taken to protect environment and community values.

 Ecologists undertaking surveys

-Australia’s home-grown renewable energy company.
+Australia’s home-grown renewable energy company

 For more than 20 years, we have engaged locals in our projects, respected the needs and wishes of communities and taken pride in driving positive socio-economic outcomes for local people in regional Australia.